Support Centre

 A handy visual guide to text tag hierarchy

-• TITLE: The top block, with light blue lettering on a navy blue background, reads "Guide to Text Tags".
+• H1: The top block, with light blue lettering on a navy blue background, reads "Guide to Text Tags".
 This text is written in the largest font.
 It should be tagged as "Title", as it appears at the top of the page and summarizes the content below.

 • P: In the third text block, several sentences appear in dark grey lettering on a light orange background.
 The font size is the smallest, relative to the title text and other headings.
 This text should be tagged "P" for paragraph.